 Primary and secondary school pupils

 All primary and secondary school pupils will be offered the flu vaccine at school.
-So look out for consent forms sent home from school – the forms should be completed and returned to school as soon as you can.
+Look out for consent forms sent home from school – the forms should be completed and returned to school as soon as you can.

 Children aged 6 months-2

-Some children aged 0-2 will be offered the flu vaccine if they have certain health conditions.
-If your child is eligible, you’ll be sent a letter from NHS Scotland with details of an appointment or how to book one.
-You can find out more on the NHS Inform website.
+Some children aged 6 months to 2 years will be offered the flu vaccine (as an injection) if they have certain health conditions.
+If your child is eligible, you’ll be sent a letter with details of an appointment or how to book one.
+For a list of eligible health conditions visit the NHS Inform website.

 COVID-19 vaccine